-The P-Series USB (Universal Serial Bus) Insertion Reader is a compact magnetic stripe card reader, which conforms to ISO standards.
-The Reader is compatible with the PC series of personal computers or any device with a USB interface.
-The reader can have single or dual head configurations.
-The dual head configuration can read a card with the magnetic stripe orientated in two directions.
-The single head configuration can read a card with the magnetic stripe orientated orientated in one direction.
+The Half Card USB (Universal Serial Bus) Insertion Reader is a compact single-head, dual-track (Tracks 1 and 2) magnetic stripe card reader, which conforms to ISO standards.
+The magnetic stripe is down and to the right as viewed from the front of the Reader.
+The single head configuration can read the card on insertion and removal.

+The Reader is compatible with any device with a host USB interface.
 A card is read by inserting it into and/or removing it out of the card slot when the card is oriented such that the card's magnetic stripe contacts a read head.